10 Dog Paw Wreaths to Make the Gift Every Dog Owner Wants

 Instructions

-Start by attaching your pipe cleaners along the wire frame — space them every 4 inches around the full circle.
-This gives you anchor points that actually hold without warping your mesh.
+The first thing you want to do is secure your pipe cleaners to the wire frame.
+Space them every 4 inches around the entire circle.
+This will help you to have anchor points that hold without warping the mesh.

-Hot glue your wooden sign to the mesh once you’re happy with placement.
-Press it firm and hold for 30 seconds.
+Glue your wooden sign to the mesh with hot glue once you are happy with where it is placed.
+Press firmly and hold for 30 seconds.

-Swap the wooden sign seasonally and the whole wreath gets a new personality with zero rebuilding.
+Swap out the wooden sign seasonally and the whole wreath has a new personality with no rebuilding.

 📸 Photo credit: Instagram @kellyeskreationsllc